eduzamora10/CS4347_Project/README.md

 # CS4347 Project

-Instruction on how to run project:
+Instructions on how to run project:

-1. CD Backend
+1. cd Backend
 2. node server.js
 3. run localhost:4500 on your browser